apiato/documentation/docs/optional-components/seeders.md

 php artisan migrate --seed
 ```

-For more information about the Database Seeders read [this](https://laravel.com/docs/seeding).

 ### Testing Seeder Command {#apiato-testing-seeder-command}

 It's useful sometimes to create a big set of testing data. apiato facilitates this task: